Criticism of Christianity: Slavery

 According to one view, today and from a human rights perspective, it is difficult to understand why early Christians did not object to the social institution of slavery.
 It is uncertain whether one can go so far as to criticise Early Christians, including Paul and other authors of Biblical texts, for their active or passive acceptance of slavery.
 Peter Gruszka attributed the view of early Christian Fathers on slavery to their social environment.
 In the 2nd and 3rd centuries, the most prominent fathers such as Clement, Tertullian, Cyprian, Origen and others emerged in Africa and Egypt, where slavery did not exist on a large scale.
 Different was the social environment in Eastern Mediterranean, Syria, Palestine and especially Asia Minor, where slavery was a strong presence and therefore attracted the attention of the Cappadocian fathers of the 4th century.

 According to Jennifer Glancy, sexual exploitation of slaves in the Roman Empire was helped by Christian morality.
 Jesus urged his followers to act like slaves, implementing a slave morality.
 The early Christian theologians were unconcerned about slave morals.
 In the Eastern Roman Empire (Byzantine), a shift in the view of slavery is noticed, which by the 10th century transformed gradually a slave-object into a slave-subject.

 Since the Middle Ages, the Christian understanding of slavery has been subjected to significant internal conflict and has endured dramatic change.
 Nearly all Christian leaders before the late 17th century recognised slavery, within specific biblical limitations, as consistent with Christian theology.
-The key verse used to justify slavery was Genesis 9:25-27: "Cursed be Canaan!
+The key verse used to justify slavery was Genesis 9:25–27: "Cursed be Canaan!
 The lowest of slaves will he be to his brothers.
 He also said, 'Blessed be the Lord, the God of Shem!
 May Canaan be the slave of Shem." which was interpreted to mean that Africans were the descendants of Ham, cursed with "the mark of Ham" to be servants to the descendants of Japheth (Europeans) and Shem (Asians).
 In 1452, Pope Nicholas V instituted the hereditary slavery of captured Muslims and pagans, regarding all non-Christians as "enemies of Christ".

-The "Curse of Ham" along with Paul's Epistle to the Ephesians, VI, 5-7 helped American slave owners to balance their beliefs with slavery.
-There are plenty of other pro-slavery verses in the Old Testament that were often quoted.
-The New Testament was ignored except in reminding that Jesus never condemned slavery and the Epistle to Philemon in which a runaway slave was returned to his owner.
+The "Curse of Ham" along with Paul's Epistle to the Ephesians 6:5–7 helped American slave owners to balance their beliefs with slavery.
+The Southern Baptist Convention separated from the Triennial Convention in order to support slavery, which the southern churches regarded as "an institution of heaven".
+The New Testament was ignored except in reminding that Jesus never condemned slavery and the Epistle to Philemon in which a runaway slave was returned to his owner, although Paul urges the owner to treat him "no longer as a slave, but better than a slave, as a dear brother".